 Many other cut options are available, and we’ll help you make the best selections for your family.
 We have a personalized cut preference sheet that we can walk you through before your beef is cut, so you get exactly the mix of beef that best suits your needs.

-Please note that if you are ordering a half-side, you might have to compromise a little with the person who is ordering the other half of the side.
+If you are ordering a half-side, you might have to compromise a little with the person who is ordering the other half of the side.
 There are some cutting options that can only be done one way for the side.

 This video gives a great overview of the process of cutting a side of beef: